 Teachers are asked to share materials, skills and experiences with fellow teachers through two workshops or in-service programs upon their return from the Institute.
 Participating teachers become members of the Oklahoma Colonial Williamsburg network, linked to Colonial Williamsburg and to their colleagues in the field through various media.

 Note: This participatory, interactive, interdisciplinary Institute requires the mental and physical endurance for 13 - 14 hour days in a hot, humid climate.

 Participants are expected to:

-- Attend the entire six-day institute and work together as a team, participating fully in all activities, including an end-of-session lesson plan.
+- Attend the entire five-day institute and work together as a team, participating fully in all activities, including an end-of-session lesson plan.

 - Present two training sessions for fellow teachers in the school year following attendance at the Teacher Institute.